 On our way to bhaiya's apartment, India's status as a developing country was challenged and reaffirmed alternatingly from block to block.
 Skyscraper, slum.
 Multimillion-dollar mansion, malaria.
 Waterfront villa, water shortage.
 India of the '40s, '50s, and '60s all played hide-and-seek in the streets while the people walking them remained distinctly 21st century, denim-clad and unmoved by chaos, all of them having places to be, all of them running late.

-We sat by bhaiya’s 11th-story balcony, watching Mumbai twinkle through the dust and ravenously tearing through soft rotis.
-As we giddily caught up on each other’s lives, I fell silent as often as possible, thrilled to watch my boyfriend and my brother figure out how to talk to each other for the first time.
-I smiled quietly about how their accents, one a distinct Midwestern and the other a distinct Indian, both tinged with some New York City, converged over my name.
+We sat by bhaiya's 11th-story balcony, watching Mumbai twinkle through the dust and ravenously tearing through soft rotis.
+As we giddily caught up on each other's lives, I fell silent as often as possible, thrilled to watch my boyfriend and my brother figure out how to talk to each other for the first time.
+I smiled quietly about how their accents, one a distinct Midwestern and the other distinctly Mumbai, both tinged with some New York City, converged over my name.

 Gray and I had plans to sightsee around Mumbai the next day, and bhaiya, well meaning and seasoned, gave Gray all the advice we had already read in guidebooks, advice that suddenly carried real weight.
 Don't drink tap water, don't pay more for a rickshaw ride than the digital meter says you should, wear comfortable shoes and cotton clothes.
 Carry sunscreen to reapply, hand sanitizer for every meal, and coins to give to beggars.

 His advice to me was much simpler, and came right before Gray and I retired for the night, into our temporary guest-room home.

 "Be careful.
 Dress modestly.
 Carry a scarf."